by Work the World

 Photo of offering lit candles in dark buddhist sacrificial altar

-Visiting the local temple to receive the anointing is a vital part of the Sri Lankan New Year.
-It is thought that anointing one from head to toe purifies both mind and body in a similar manner to the New Year’s eve bath.
-In this ritual, the temple chief stands upon leaves, roots and flowers, and anoints the oil while chanting shloka or gatha.
+Visiting the local temple to receive the anointing is vital to the Sri Lankan New Year.
+It is thought that anointing one from head to toe similarly purifies both mind and body to the New Year’s Eve bath.
+In this ritual, the temple chief stands upon leaves, roots and flowers and anoints the oil while chanting shloka or gatha.

 ‘A certain mysterious force is attributed to the leaves used for anointing the head.
 They are selected in relation to the day of the week on which the rituals have to be performed: 'Imbul' on Sundays, 'Divul' on Mondays, 'Kolong' on Tuesdays, 'Kohomba' on Wednesdays, 'Bo' on Thursdays, 'Karanda' on Fridays and 'Nuga' on Saturdays.’
 (News.LK)